Kentipedia

 VPC Flow Logs are a feature provided by cloud providers like Amazon Web Services (AWS) that allows users to capture information about the IP traffic going to and from network interfaces within their Virtual Private Cloud (VPC).
 VPC Flow Logs are used to gain insight into network traffic patterns, monitor network performance, and enhance security by detecting unusual traffic behavior.
 In essence, VPC Flow Logs (also known as cloud flow logs) serve as a valuable tool for NetOps professionals and cloud architects working in cloud, hybrid cloud, and multicloud environments.

 In cloud computing and cloud networking, flow logs are equivalent to the network flow records (e.g., NetFlow, sFlow, etc.) generated by devices in physical networks.
 Various cloud network components such as a VPC, a subnet, a network interface, or a transit gateway, can generate flow logs.
 These logs can be published to a network storage location (such as an Amazon S3 bucket) at various intervals.
-The logs can then be ingested into monitoring and observability solutions (such as the Kentik Network Observability Cloud) for further analysis and visualization.
+The logs can then be ingested into monitoring and observability solutions (such as the Kentik Network Observability platform) for further analysis and visualization.

 Understanding VPC Flow Logs Across Major Cloud Providers